InnoD-WebTier/hardboiled_ghost/README.md

     $ grunt init (and grunt prod if you want to run Ghost in production mode)
     $ grunt dev

+(make sure you're inside the directory when running the last 3 commands)

 TODO
 ====